LoopKit/loopdocs/docs/gh-actions/gh-quick-start.md

 ## Quick-Start List

 Each link below takes you to a more detailed section for you to review if desired.
-At the end of each detailed section, there is a `Return to Quick-Start` link to return you to this page.
+At the end of each detailed section, there is a `Return to Quick-Start` link to return you to the next section on this page.

 ### [Prerequisites](gh-first-time.md#prerequisites)

-Click the link above to read more detailed information about the prerequisites required to Build, Install and Use the Loop app.
+Click the link in the header above to read more detailed information about the prerequisites required to Build, Install and Use the Loop app.

 The prerequisites are: